Catherine Britt: Biography

 In November 2012 Britt, Chambers and Tim Rogers (of You Am I) formed a group, The Hillbilly Killers, as a side project to perform "[s]ad songs, high and lonesome songs, songs with an ache and a hurt undeniable, timeless even.
 But [Chambers] wanted those songs to have an edge too.
 Something a little unhinged.
 Something dark and unruly."
 Other members were James Gillard, Michael Muchow on guitar and Shane O'Mara on guitar.
 Their official debut gig was at the Tamworth Country Music Festival in January 2013.

 The group toured Australia's east coast and issued their debut single, "They Call Us the Hillbilly Killers", by March that year.
 Natalie Salvo of The AU Review caught their performance at The Basement in Sydney on 24 April 2013, Britt Chambers and Rogers each had a brief solo set before the trio were joined by two more musicians, Gillard on double bass and backing vocals, and Paul Novosel on drums.
 Salvo felt "the now-quintet used everything from guitars to banjo, double bass, slide guitar and stomp box to create just the right mix of homespun charm, venomous love notes, down-to-earth storytelling and country hoedowns."
 Britt provides rhythm guitar and backing vocals with occasional lead vocals.

 On 18 November 2013 Britt issued her first compilation album, The Hillbilly Pickin' Ramblin' Girl So Far..., on ABC Music and Universal Music Australia.
 The album reached No. 20 on the ARIA Country Albums Chart.
 A new track, "Who Cares", was issued as a single.
 In mid-2014 Britt was featured vocalist on a single by Graham Rodger, "Reach Out", which appeared on his album, Dust and Leather.
-The charity single was provided for the Trans Help Foundation, which highlights the well-being of truck drivers.
+The charity single was provided for the Trans Help Foundation, which highlights the well-being of truck drivers. between 2013 and 2015, Britt filled in as host of Saturday Night Country on ABC Local Radio while regular host, Felicity Urquhart took a temporary leave of absence.

+In 2021, Britt collaborated with Lachlan Bryan and formed The Pleasures.
+The Pleasures released their debut single "The Beginning of the End" in January 2022 and album of the same name on 4 August 2023.
+The album debuted at number 20 on the Australian ARIA Country Albums chart.

 Personal life

-Britt married long-term partner, James Beverley, in October 2013.
-The couple had eloped to Las Vegas and kept the ceremony and details private.
 In May 2015 Britt was diagnosed with breast cancer.
 Amidst surgery and chemotherapy, her wedding re-enactment went ahead in October the same year, celebrating the couple's second anniversary.
 Both Britt's mother, Anne Britt, and her mother-in-law, Lee Beverley, were subsequently diagnosed and treated for breast cancer.
 By September 2019 Britt and Beverley had two children.

 In January 2016 she won her fourth Golden Guitar at the Country Music Awards of Australia, for Female Artist of the Year ("Boneshaker").